rails-on-services/apartment/README.md

 Apartment supports parallelizing migrations into multiple threads when you have a large number of tenants.
 By default, parallel migrations is turned off.
 You can enable this by setting `parallel_migration_threads` to the number of threads you want to use in your initializer.

-You **must** also turn off `advisory_locks` to use parallel migrations because they advisory locks are at the database level and not the schema level.
+If using postgresql schemas, you **must** also turn off `advisory_locks` to use parallel migrations because the advisory locks are at the database level and not the schema level.

 [Overview of `advisory_lock` setting](https://blog.saeloun.com/2019/09/09/rails-6-disable-advisory-locks/)
 [Discussion on per-schema advisory locks](https://github.com/rails/rails/pull/43500)